 After shrinking C drive to get Unallocated space, you can easily create new partitions.
 But if you want to extend system reserved partition, D drive or any other partitions, Disk Management cannot help you.

-As you see in the screenshot, after shrinking C drive, Extend Volume greyed out for the System Reserved partition, D and E drive.
+As you see in the screenshot, after shrinking C drive, Extend Volume is greyed out for all other partitions.

 To solve this problem, you need to run NIUBI Partition Editor to combine Unallocated space to other partition(s).

-Comparing with Windows Disk Management, NIUIBI Partition Editor has advantages such as:
+Comparing with Windows Disk Management, NIUIBI Partition Editor has more advantages such as:

-- Support shrinking and extending both NTFS and FAT32 partitions.
+- It supports shrinking and extending both NTFS and FAT32 partitions.

 - It is able to make Unallocated space on either left or right while shrinking partitions.